 In 2011, I founded the blog Speculative Non-Buddhism.
 The blog is closely related to my recent critical work.
 Many of the themes that have become elements of that work were first developed on the blog.
-SNB has had the good fortune of featuring work by Tom Pepper, Matthias Steingass, Adam S. Miller, Shyam Dodge, Richard Payne, Patricia Ivan, April Resnick, Alan Seltzer, and Craig Neely.
+SNB has had the good fortune of featuring work by Tom Pepper, Matthias Steingass, Adam S. Miller, Shyam Dodge, Richard Payne, Patricia Ivan, April Resnick, Alan Seltzer, Craig Neely, Chaim Wigder, and others.

-The blog has had nearly half a million views.
-It has also has nearly 900 subscribers and has stimulated over 800 comments.
+The blog has had nearly three quarters of a million views.
+It has also has over 1000 subscribers and has stimulated over 6000 comments.
 Some of these comments are substantial pieces of writing themselves.
 The blog has been discussed in scholarly works, such as Jay Michaelson, Evolving Dharma: Meditation, Buddhism, and the Next Generation of Enlightenment (Berkeley: North Atlantic Books, 2014); Marcus Boon, Eric Cazdyn, and Timothy Morton, Nothing: Three Inquiries in Buddhism (Chicago: University of Chicago Press, 2015); the Swedish anthology, Mindfulness: Tradition, tolkning och tillämpning (“Mindfulness: Tradition, Interpretation, and Application”); in the online work of Richard Payne (Dean, Institute of Buddhist Studies, Berkeley); Scott A. Mitchell, Buddhism in America: Global Religion, Local Contexts (New York: Bloomsbury Academic, 2016); and in the recent collection of essays by Ronald E. Purser, David Forbes.
 Adam Burke, Handbook of Mindfulness: Culture, Context and Social Engagement (Basel: Springer Publishing, 2016).

 In keeping with the nature of critique, the blog is as controversial as it is influential.
 Here is an intelligent assessment by blogger Richard Blumberg: